Liberal Arts

 Power and Dominion: Ideologies of the West, 1650-2000

 In this module, you’ll gain critical knowledge of the ideas and concepts behind the rise of the West, and modern Western society.
 You’ll get to know the competing ideologies in Western society and power since the mid-seventeenth century.
-And you’ll explore marginalised groups and the processes of empire-building.
+You’ll explore marginalised groups and the processes of empire-building.
 You’ll gain the key skills to succeed in your degree, as you learn to:

 • communicate knowledge